Ocean fertilization: Outright opposition

-ocean is uncertain", while Wil Burns, an ocean law expert at Northwestern University declares that "...making iron fertilization a research priority is "barking mad" since "...a recent survey of 13 past fertilization experiments found only one that increased carbon levels deep in the ocean."

 Efficiency

 Algal cell chemical composition is often assumed to respect a ratio where atoms are 106 carbon: 16 nitrogen: 1 phosphorus (Redfield ratio): 0.0001 iron.
-In other words, each atom of iron helps capture 1,060,000 atoms of carbon, while one nitrogen atom only 6.
+Thus, each atom of iron in an iron-constrained environment helps capture 1,060,000 atoms of carbon, while a nitrogen atom in a nitrogen-constrained environment would only capture 6.
 In large areas of the ocean, such organic growth (and hence nitrogen fixation) is thought to be limited by the lack of iron rather than nitrogen, although direct measures are hard.

 On the other hand, experimental iron fertilisation in HNLC regions has been supplied with excess iron which cannot be utilized before it is scavenged.
 Thus the organic material produced was much less than if the ratio of nutrients above were achieved.
 Only a fraction of the available nitrogen (because of iron scavenging) is drawn down.
 In culture bottle studies of oligotrophic water, adding nitrogen and phosphorus can draw down considerably more nitrogen per dosing.
 The export production is only a small percentage of the new primary production and in the case of iron fertilization, iron scavenging means that regenerative production is small.
 With macronutrient fertilisation, regenerative production is expected to be large and supportive of larger total export.
 Other losses can also reduce efficiency.

 In addition, the efficiency of carbon sequestration through ocean fertilisation is heavily influenced by factors such as changes in stoichiometric ratios and gas exchange make accurately predicting the effectiveness of ocean feralization projects.

-Fertilisation also does not create a permanent carbon sink.
-"Ocean fertilisation options are only worthwhile if sustained on a millennial timescale and phosphorus addition may have greater long-term potential than iron or nitrogen fertilisation."
+Depending on where and how it is applied, fertilisation may or may not create a permanent carbon sink.
+Early modeling led some to conclude that "Ocean fertilisation options are only worthwhile if sustained on a millennial timescale and phosphorus addition may have greater long-term potential than iron or nitrogen fertilisation."

+However, the widely cited European Iron Fertilization Experiment (EIFEX) found that at least half the bloom biomass sank below 1,000 metres, where it will likely remain sequestered for centuries.

-Side effects
+Concerns about side effects

-Beyond biological impacts, evidences suggests that plankton blooms can affect the physical properties of surface waters simply by absorbing light and heat from the sun.
-Watson added that if fertilization is done in shallow coastal waters, a dense layer of phytoplankton clouding the top 30 metres or so of the ocean could hinder corals, kelps or other deeper sea life from carrying out photosynthesis (Watson et al. 2008).
-In addition, as the bloom declines, nitrous oxide is released, potentially counteracting the effects from the sequestering of carbon.

-Algal blooms
+Harmful Algal blooms

-Toxic algal blooms are common in coastal areas.
-Fertilization could trigger such blooms.
-Chronic fertilization could risk the creation of dead zones, such as the one in the Gulf of Mexico.
+Harmful algal blooms (HABs) are well documented—in coastal and estuarine environments, where they can cause eutrophication.
+They derive from excessive nutrients from agricultural runoff, wastewater discharge, and urban stormwater By definition, intentional ocean fertilization would not be performed near shore where nutrient levels are already high.
+The Gulf of Mexico dead zone is a prominent example of coastal HABs caused by nitrogen-rich agricultural runoff from the Mississippi River basin accumulating in shallow, semi-enclosed coastal waters.

+Ocean iron fertilization, in particular, targets open, deep-ocean waters geographically remote from coastal zones.
+No OIF experiment or proposal has targeted coastal waters where HABs occur, and practitioners specifically avoid areas of existing nutrient enrichment.